riggraz/no-style-please/about.md

 When I'm not on a computer, I'm usually outside.

-# upcoming projects
+# featured projects

 - <a href="https://resource-project.co/">the re:source project</a>
-- the atlas of extractive industries
+- the atlas of extractive industries (coming soon)

 # featured writing

 - <a href="https://fellows.frictionlessdata.io/blog/anne-final-blog/">"endings, beginnings, and reflections"</a> (open knowledge foundation frictionless fellows blog, 2021)
 - <a href="https://www.graduateinstitute.ch/communications/news/open-movement-and-its-discontents">"the 'open' movement and its discontents"</a> (the graduate institute, 2020)
 - <a href="https://thegraduatepress.org/2020/11/16/who-writes-the-first-draft-of-history/">"who writes the first draft of history?"</a> (the graduate press, 2020)

 # talks + workshops

+- "crisis maps, community, and corporations: anthropological perspectives on openstreetmap" (<a href="https://summit.hotosm.org/">hot summit</a>, 2021)
+- "mapathons: spaces of care and catography" (<a href="gristsconference.wordpress.com/">grists</a>, harvard sts 2021)
 - "data visualization and crowdsourced research: experiments in collective storytelling" (<a href="https://csvconf.com/speakers/#anne-lee-steele">csvconf</a>, rightscon, 2021)
-- "the social life of supply chains" (mozfest, 2021)
+- "the social life of (our) supply chains" (mozfest, 2021)
-- "the social life of supply chains" (critical theory reading group, 2020)

 # design

 - <a href="https://res.cloudinary.com/aleesteele/image/upload/v1632865983/Steele-Portfolio_a8unhx.pdf">"i am not an artist"</a> (portfolio zine, 2019)
-- "supply chains are us" - collages
+- "supply chains are us" - (digital collages, 2021)

 # other

 - <a href="https://open-source-social-science.github.io/" class="bio-link">open-source-social-science</a>
 - <a href="https://www.supply-chains.us/">supply-chains.us</a>